vhaghani26/rocketchip/README.md

    - SRAID1
    - SRAID2
 ```
 This file will be used as a configuration file to pipe in the samples used in the analysis.
 The syntax in this file is important, so be aware that errors relating to `wildcards` are likely caused by the entries in this file.
+Also note that the SRA ID is NOT the BioSample Accession Number, which starts with the "SAMN" prefix.
+The SRA ID begins with the "SRR" prefix.

 In this tutorial, we will use the following SRA IDs:
 ```